What is a Nursing Bridge Program?

 A direct entry MSN program is a full time accelerated program designed for non nurse college graduates.
 Also called entry level Master of Science in Nursing (ELMSN) or, entry level master’s.
 These programs aim to speed up the time it takes to earn a master’s in nursing.

-An MSN is an advanced grad degree and current entry point to Advanced Practice Registered Nursing (APRN) roles.
+An MSN is an advanced grad degree and current entry point to Advanced Practice Registered Nursing (APRN) roles according to BLS.gov.
 APRNs are nurse practitioners, nurse midwives and nurse anesthetists.
 Each of these roles requires separate skills, knowledge and state license.

 Direct entry MSN programs could allow students to apply many of the general education and science credits from their bachelor’s degree program.
 Thereby allowing them to quickly begin working on the clinical aspects of their MSN.